wurstscript/wurstscript.github.io/_doc/stdlib/objediting/units.md

 ### UnitDefinition

 `UnitDefinition` incorporates all units that are neither a hero nor a building.
 To avoid having to deal with raw ids and id collision, you should use the provided preset Id Generators from the `IdGenerator` package.

+> Note that Warcraft III considers any unit with an id starting with an uppercase letter a hero, even when not using HeroDefinition

 Example from `DummyRecycler`:

 ```wurst
 let DUMMY_UNIT_ID = compiletime(UNIT_ID_GEN.next())